Add a touch of modern farmhouse style to your kitchen with painted black window frames. So easy to do with a paint brush and black paint.

 I do love them but I'm glad that they aren't through the whole house.
 It would take forever to paint them all.

 How about you?
-Would you ever paint your window frames black?
+Could you see black window frames in your own home?

 Check out more DIY projects we've done in the kitchen...